 With a new year upon us, it is time to reflect, be grateful and set some good intentions for the road ahead.

-If you are making a resolution to eat healthier this year, you aren’t alone.
+If your clients are making a resolution to eat healthier this year, they aren’t alone.
 While many of us vow to eat healthier, our motivation is often to lose weight.
 Is this alone enough to motivate us to stick to it?
 Considering that only 8% of people actually stick to their New Year’s resolutions, probably not.

-Here are 5 motivating reasons to make eating healthy a priority this year.
+Here are 5 motivating reasons you can share with your clients to make eating healthy a priority this year.